-Refer to Figure 3-7 for the required connections between the -LKM and -LKS units.
+Refer to Figure 3-6 for the required connections between the -LKM and -LKS units.
 The example is shown for two units, one master, one auxiliary.
+More than one auxiliary can be used to create additional phase outputs.
+In this case, the BNC cables can be daisy chained using BNC T connectors.